 Task Title:

 Project Manager:

 Field Team Leader:

-Track 2 OU 1-03 and OU 4-10 I therein.
-I further certify that I us n give a copy of the task-specific ERD Hear nvestigations and agree to comply with the inderstand the potential health and safety has y Plan) and have been trained in the use of procedures described zards of the program (as
+I certify that I have been give a copy of the task-specific ERD Health and Safety Plan for the Track 2 OU 1-03 and OU 4-10 Investigations and agree to comply with the procedures described therein.
+I further certify that I understand the potential health and safety hazards of the program (as outlined in this Health and Safety Plan) and have been trained in the use of personal protective equipment selected for this task.

 Employee:

 (Print) (Signature) (Date)

 Company of Employment:

 Field Team Leader:

 (Print) (Signature) (Date)

 Health and Safety Officer:

-(Print) (Signature) (Date)